Electricity generation: Methods of generation

 Several fundamental methods exist to convert other forms of energy into electrical energy.
 Utility-scale generation is achieved by rotating electric generators or by photovoltaic systems.
 A small proportion of electric power distributed by utilities is provided by batteries.
 Other forms of electricity generation used in niche applications include the triboelectric effect, the piezoelectric effect, the thermoelectric effect, and betavoltaics.

 Generators

 Electric generators transform kinetic energy into electricity.
-This is the most used form for generating electricity and is based on Faraday's law.
-It can be seen experimentally by rotating a magnet within closed loops of conducting material (e.g. copper wire).
-Almost all commercial electrical generation is done using electromagnetic induction, in which mechanical energy forces a generator to rotate.
+This is the most used form for generating electricity based on Faraday's law.
+It can be seen experimentally by rotating a magnet within closed loops of conducting material, e.g. copper wire.
+Almost all commercial electrical generation uses electromagnetic induction, in which mechanical energy forces a generator to rotate.

 Electrochemistry

 Electrochemistry is the direct transformation of chemical energy into electricity, as in a battery.
 Electrochemical electricity generation is important in portable and mobile applications.
 Currently, most electrochemical power comes from batteries.
 Primary cells, such as the common zinc–carbon batteries, act as power sources directly, but secondary cells (i.e. rechargeable batteries) are used for storage systems rather than primary generation systems.
 Open electrochemical systems, known as fuel cells, can be used to extract power either from natural fuels or from synthesized fuels.
 Osmotic power is a possibility at places where salt and fresh water merge.